maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 ***Check Your Knowledge***

 Time to check your knowledge!
-Your bottles are cleaned, labeled, and safely stored on the boat with you.
-You have just collected your first 1 L sample at 1 m from the site.
-Referring back to your sampling scheme (Figure 2) what do you need to do next?
+You have just used the Niskin to collect your first 1 L sample at 1 m from the site.
+Referring back to your sampling scheme (Figure 2), what do you need to do next?

 A. Re-deploy your Niskin to collect your replicate (second sample) at 1 m away from the site.